Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

 2. **Collaborative Evolution Index Enhancements**:
    - Integrated adaptive thresholds that adjust based on historical performance.
-   - Developed a more robust long-term impact assessment framework for the CEI.
+   - Created a flexible framework for integrating historical data into the CEI.
    - Improved predictive modeling capabilities to forecast future transparency levels and collaboration effectiveness.

 3. **Key Metrics Updated**: